A Quick Guide

 Great Paxton is a village of just over 1,000 people by the river Great Ouse in rural Cambridgeshire, England.

 The village of Great Paxton dates from before 1020, this date is know as it was when work began on the church, it is likely that there was a settlement here prior to that though there are no records.
-It appears in the Doomsday Book as "Pachstone".
+It appears in the Doomsday Book in 1086 as "Pachstone".
 It is 59 miles north of London and well connected by the nearby A1 and A14 roads, St. Neots mainline railway station is 3 miles away.

 Even today the village lies in almost exactly the same shape and location that it always has for over 1,000 years, a triangle of the High Street, London Lane and Adams Lane with spurs down to the church and river.
 The difference being that what was once farmland and grazing in the heart of the village triangle is now housing.